-- 6.1 The Government has brought in the Future Homes Standard, which from 2025 will require co2 emissions produced by new homes to be 75-80% lower than homes that are built to current standards.
+- 6.1 The Government has brought in the Future Homes Standard, which from 2025 will require CO2 emissions produced by new homes to be 75-80% lower than homes that are built to current standards.
 Homes will need to be zero carbon ready with no retrofit work required to benefit from the decarbonisation of the electricity grid and the electrification of heating.
 The intention is to future proof new homes for low carbon heating systems and meet higher standards of energy efficiency. - The Government has also set higher performance targets for non-domestic buildings (Future Building Standard), which will have to be 'zero carbon ready' by 2025.
 This involves uplifting minimum energy efficiency standards, uplifting minimum standards for new and replacement thermal elements (i.e. walls, floors, roofs) and controlled fittings (e.g. windows, roof-lights and doors). - 6.3 The existing Building Regulations and future revisions are a crucial element in achieving zero carbon development.
-The planning guidance set out in this document is intended to complement the relevant existing and future building regulations. - 6.4 We expect new development to adhere to Building Regulations standards, both current and proposed future amendments, as a minimum.
+The planning guidance set out in this document is intended to complement the relevant existing and future building regulations. - 6.4 We expect new development to adhere to relevant Building Regulations standards, both current and proposed future amendments(and any future updates of these), as a minimum.
 We welcome and encourage higher standards where possible.

-7. Energy efficiency and adaptation
+7. Energy Efficiency and Adaptation